 The ways in which staff can help with spotting an imminent infestation isn’t limited to them becoming victims of it, however.
 By having clear and well communicated policies in place, business owners can ensure their staff are always vigilant of any potential issues.

 Staff should know to look out for waste, nesting, tracks and damage.
 They should also be aware of the correct procedures for reporting any discoveries.
 It is a good idea to source a reputable and experienced pest control expert ahead of time, so the company to contact once a potential infestation has been identified can form part of the policy.
-This saves the time and trouble of looking one up and having to choose at random.
+This saves the time and trouble of finding a company you trust at short notice.

 If you think you have discovered an infestation and need a professional solution or you are looking for assessment or advice, Safeguard Pest Control are commercial pest control experts with over 30 years’ experience in the business.
 Contact us today.